Aman-apt/jsonic/README.md

-This is a Simple JSON Parser .
+This is Just a simple JSON parser .